jetsonsystems/PlmFrontEnd/README.md

 For example, in the context of the [PLM application](https://github.com/jetsonsystems/PlmApp), the above structure would be found in the *./app/assets* folder.

+## Notes on Styles

+The styling is performed using SASS.
+The following are some notes with respect to techniques being used that a developer should be aware of.

+### box-sizing

+The [reset styles](./Middleman/source/css/_reset.sass) coutain set *box-sizing: border-box*.
+For reference, see the discussion by [Paul Irish](http://paulirish.com/2012/box-sizing-border-box-ftw/).
+Note, one of the recent comments mentioned that this technique can cause images to get scaled down, which one should be cautious of.

 ## Dependencies Which Have Been Modified

 ### [postaljs/postal.js](https://github.com/postaljs/postal.js)